toolfactory/narcissus/README.md

 The API is defined as static methods of [Narcissus.java](https://github.com/lukehutch/narcissus/blob/main/jni/src/main/java/narcissus/Narcissus.java).

-For each of the methods listed below, in contrast to the equivalent in the Java reflection API, the Narcissus method bypasses all security and visibility checks, and circumvents module encapsulation.
+For each of the methods listed below, in contrast to the equivalent in the Java reflection API, the Narcissus method bypasses all visibility/accessibility checks, ignores security manager restrictions, and circumvents module encapsulation.

+**Note:** You should check the static Boolean value `Narcissus.libraryLoaded` to make sure the library has actually loaded before you try calling any methods.
+Otherwise you may get an `UnsatisfiedLinkError` when calling other static methods of `Narcissus` if the library wasn't able to be loaded.

 * Finding classes
   * **`Class<?> Narcissus.findClass(String className)`**